-In addition to the publications presented in the booklet, we have written about our work on the Ethics Dialogues blog (ethicsdialogues.eu) and Uppsala University's Ethics Blog (ethicsblog.crb.uu.se/tag/human-brain-project).
-We have developed an Ethics & Society Toolkit with tools for reflecting on ethical and socially responsible practices in brain research (ebrainsethicsandsociety.tekno.dk).
+In addition to the publications presented in the booklet, we have also written about our work on the Ethics Dialogues blog ([ethicsdialogues.eu]ethicsdialogues.eu) and the Ethics Blog (ethicsblog.crb.uu.se/tag/human-brain-project).
+The legacy of our work is available through our online training resources covering a wide range of issues that can all be accessed on the Human Brain Project Website (humanbrainproject.eu/en/science-development/ethics-and-society/ethics-society-training-resources).
+We have also developed an Ethics & Society Toolkit with tools for reflecting on ethical and socially responsible practices in brain research (ebrainsethicsandsociety.tekno.dk).
 In addition, the legacy of the Human Brain Project's commitment to equality, diversity and inclusion in project themes and teams is available in a toolkit that can support projects in integrating equality, diversity and inclusion in their research content and as guiding principles for team collaboration (edi-toolkit.org).